• 00Days

 How will Q&A work?

-Chairpersons will have access to a tablet to assist with their role during the session.
-This tablet will show the following information:
+Chairpersons will need to access the congress app from their own device to assist with their role during the session.

 • Session information including the title of the session, speaker names, presentation titles and presentation lengths